01 of 03

 Finish it all off with a coat of weathering chalks.
 Mix oranges and browns to create different ages of rust.
 Accent the panels by weathering them to different colors.

-To model peeling paint on some of the patches, drybrush appropriate colors onto the foil prior to adding the powders.
+To model peeling paint on some of the patches, appropriate drybrush colors onto the foil before adding the powders.